 Micropigmentation can also help those who have trouble seeing to apply cosmetics or those who have sustained a loss of motor skills from accident, aging, disease or chemotherapy.

 A: Safety always comes first.
-Rebecca adheres to strict hygiene practices at all times and is certified in hygiene protocol.
-Micropigmentation is a tattooing procedure that deals with broken skin, the following guidelines are observed to ensure a bacteria free environment where cross contamination is prevented:
+Rebecca adheres to strict hygiene practices at all times and annually sits hygiene protocol certification.
+Micropigmentation is a tattooing procedure that deals with broken skin, the following guidelines are observed to ensure a clean and bacteria free environment where cross contamination is prevented:

 A: Yes but The New Zealand Blood Service requires you wait at least 6 months